brofinity/brofinity/README.md

 ## 📄 License

 © 2026 Brofinity.
 All rights reserved.
-App ini tidak berafiliasi dengan TikTok atau publisher game manapun.
+This app is not affiliated with TikTok or any game publisher.

 ---